dumbledad/CoveragePipelineTest/README.md

 we attain 100% coverage when there is at least one unit test that exercises each function, regardless of whether or not the tests pass.

+## Correction
+The final commit adds code to the script to save the output of the unit test run and to check for failed tests

 ##### Tim Regan, 8th June 2020